echoedinvoker/nodejs-jonas/6-express/55-PATCH/memo.md

 ![Alt postman with param id and body update properties](pic/bandicam%202022-10-16%2004-03-39-958.jpg)

-- Here we have a property of the body that even not exist in the original tour, which is allowed if no special restrictions are placed on it.
+- Here we have a property 'update' of the body that even not exist in the original tour, which is allowed if no special restrictions are placed on it.

 ![Alt console result](pic/bandicam%202022-10-16%2004-03-58-484.jpg)

+## **Just JavaScript Show**

 ![Alt write updated tour directly](pic/bandicam%202022-10-16%2004-09-30-931.jpg)